-When it comes to trusted HR expertise, turn to Paycor's HR Support Center.
-It's a comprehensive HR resource that provides organizations access to employee handbook templates, sample job descriptions, useful checklists, law alerts and more.
+When it comes to trusted HR expertise, turn to Paycor for help.
+Paycor's HR Support Center is a comprehensive HR resource that provides organizations access to employee handbook templates, sample job descriptions, useful checklists, law alerts and more.
 Plus, dedicated support from an HR expert is always available with HR Support Center On-Demand.
 Want an HR expert to review your handbook policies?
 Have questions regarding an employee's behavior?
 The support you need is only one phone call away.

 Stay Up to Date

 Sign up to receive our latest research and expert advice.